Nabag77/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9th script sets the mode of the file hello to this: rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello"
 10th script sets the mode of the file hello the same as olleh’s mode.
+11th script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.